 11.8.3 Schedule C: Capital Expenditures and Equipment.
-Schedule C shall identify individual capital items, defined as tangible property with a useful life of more than one year that has an initial acquisition price of \$5,000 or more per unit and is inventoried.
-Items should be requested only when they are necessary to accomplish specific objectives of Grant.
+Schedule C shall identify capital items, as defined by federal cost policy (tangible property having an initial acquisition price of more than \$5,000 per unit and a useful life of more than one year) or by the applicant's local policy, whichever is more stringent.
+Using the same criteria, computing devices shall be categorized under Schedule C or Schedule F based on the initial acquisition price.
+Items should be requested only when they are necessary to accomplish specific objectives of Perkins Act.